 The MP Sir William Dolben supported parliamentary reform and the abolition of slavery.
 With the support of other abolitionists, Dolben had put forward a Bill in 1788 to regulate conditions on board slave ships, which was passed into law by a large majority.

 The Knight vs Wedderburn 1788 legal case in Edinburgh ruled that slavery was not compatible with Scots Law.

-An estimated minimum of 300,000 people in Britain boycotted slave-grown sugar in the early 1790s.
+An estimated minimum of 300,000 people in Britain boycotted sugar grown using the labour of enslaved people in the early 1790s.
 The sale of sugar from India increased more than tenfold in this time.

 Pro-abolition campaigners also wrote letters and presented petitions to Parliament.